back

 You have three credit reports; one from each of the three major credit bureaus.
 Which credit bureau the creditor pulls your report from – TransUnion, Experian, and Equifax – depends on their preference which is why all three credit reports matter.

 Each of your credit reports will have the same basic financial information about your credit history.
-Your credit report will look something like this:
+Your report will look something like this:

 Personal Details